maidele/my-first-repo/README.md

-# my-first-repo
+#  Read Me First

-This is my first repo
+This is my first repo!

+I want to learn to use GitHub!